Swinject/Swinject/Documentation/InjectionPatterns.md

 ## Method Injection

-Method Injection is a similar pattern to Property Injection, but it uses a method to pass dependencies to a dependent instance.
+_Method injection_ is a similar pattern to _property injection_, but it uses a method to pass dependencies to a dependent instance.

-The following code defines Property Injection to `PetOwner3`.
+The following code defines Property Injection to `PetOwner3`:

 ```swift
 let container = Container()